sharetribe/flex-docs/docs/algolia.md

 # Algolia configuration

-Flex Docs uses
+Dev Docs uses
 [Algolia DocSearch v3](https://docsearch.algolia.com/docs/what-is-docsearch/).
 The search UI is a React component imported through the @docsearch/react package.
 You can find it in Search.js.
 The styling of the UI component is in GlobalStyle.js.

-The Algolia Crawler scrapes Flex Docs once a week.
+The Algolia Crawler scrapes Dev Docs once a week.
 You can find the configuration here: https://crawler.algolia.com/admin/

 At time of writing, the Algolia Docsearch documentation isn't very